 Did you know that composting just one 5 gallon bucket of food scraps offsets the greenhouse gases produced by burning 1 gallon of gasoline?
 Let’s all do our part to leave a better place for our children.

 Sign up now for TAM’s commercial food and farm composting facility in Bennington.
 Join us in reducing the waste stream while recovering resources and increasing our area’s sustainability.
 We pick up right from your business, provide the containers, and do all the work.
 Call the TAM office for a free estimate or use the form below.

 TAM now also offers free food scraps composting for the residents of Shaftsbury and Glastenbury who use the Shaftsbury transfer station.
 Acceptable items include meat, fish, poultry, shellfish, bones, eggs, dairy products, bread, rice, pasta, coffee grounds and filters, tea bags, vegetables and fruit and table scraps.
-See below for more information about what to include and exclude.
+See below for more about what to include and exclude.

 Organic (compostable) materials make up a significant part of our waste stream.
-Like everyone becoming more aware of our impact on the environment, climate and depleted soils, TAM is taking the next step in “going green with garbage.”
+Like everyone becoming more aware of our impact on the environment, climate and depleted soils, TAM has taken the next step in “going green with garbage.”
 Since TAM’s compost project began, Vermont has mandated that organics be completely removed from the waste stream by 2020.
 We are proud to offer a professional TAM facility in our area to take on that job at no cost to the public.